Private Blood Test at Medical Express Clinic in Harley Street, London

-For those who are not keen on blood or needles having a blood test can be daunting.
-But even for those of us who don't have those fears, having a blood test is not likely to be something we look forward to.
+For those who are needle-phobic, having a blood test can be daunting.
+Even for those of us who don't have a particular fear, undergoing a test is not likely to be something we look forward to.

-All done!
+- All done!
 It is important now to refuel to get you back on form after your blood test.
 Have a good drink and something to eat, and then get on with your day!